Alpha Genesis

-Alpha Genesis Incorporated (AGI) is a company in Yemassee, South Carolina, that breeds cynomolgous, rhesus, and capuchin monkeys for use in research.
-The facility is on Morgan Island, South Carolina, known as "Monkey Island" for its free-ranging monkey rhesus macaques.
+Alpha Genesis Incorporated (AGI) is a company in Yemassee, South Carolina, that breeds cynomolgous, rhesus, green, and capuchin monkeys for use in research.
+The company also manages the federal macaque colony on Morgan Island, South Carolina, known as "Monkey Island" for its free-ranging monkey rhesus macaques.
 Led by CEO Greg Westergaard, the company is one of the world's largest of its kind.
-It is a Class B dealer, according to the United States Department of Agriculture.
+AGI also provides long-term care and retirement housing for research primates after studies are completed.

+According to the United States Department of Agriculture, AGI is a Class B dealer subject to inspections under the Animal Welfare Act, and its facilities are accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) and operate in accordance with Public Health Service policy.